 Avoid losing your previews

-If you do not download your preview, Image and Video Manager does not save your preview.
+If you do not download your preview, Image & Video Manager does not save your preview.
 You may still access your preview on the Perceptual Quality Preview page as long as it remains in your browser's cache, but if to ensure you don't lose your previews, downloading is recommended.